konverner/morpholog/README.md

 ```

-4) Convert verbal noun into verb
+4) Convert a verbal noun into a verb

 ```